saybuser/FD-SAT-Plan/README.md

 Example bnn.txt and normalization.txt files are provided for navigation domain.
 Therefore to run the planner, you will only need iii) and iv).

 ## References
 [1] Buser Say, Scott Sanner.
 Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models.
-In 27th IJCAI-ECAI, 2018.
+In 27th IJCAI-ECAI, 2018. link: https://github.com/saybuser/FD-SAT-Plan/bnn-planning-factored.pdf

 [2] Buser Say, Ga Wu, Yu Qing Zhou, and Scott Sanner.
 Nonlinear hybrid planning with deep net learned transition models and mixed-integer linear programming.
 In 26th IJCAI, pages 750–756, 2017.